texfaq/texfaq.github.io/FAQ-subsubsub.md

 date: 2014-06-10
 ---

-LaTeX's set of ''sections'' stops at the level of `\subsubsection`.
+LaTeX's set of "sections" stops at the level of `\subsubsection`.
 This reflects a design decision by Lamport&nbsp;&mdash;
 for, after all, who can reasonably want a section with such huge strings of numbers in front of it?

-In fact, LaTeX standard classes _do_ define ''sectioning'' levels lower than `\subsubsection`, but they don't format them like sections (they're not numbered, and the text is run-in after the heading).
+In fact, LaTeX standard classes _do_ define "sectioning" levels lower than `\subsubsection`, but they don't format them like sections (they're not numbered, and the text is run-in after the heading).
 These deeply inferior section commands are `\paragraph`